 1 [ARTICLE] 7 2 RULES REVIEW 3 4 [NOTE: A state may choose the legislative rule review process stated in this article.]
 5 SECTION 701.
 [LEGISLATIVE RULES REVIEW COMMITTEE].
-6 (a) There is created a joint standing [rules review committee] of the legislature 7 designated the [rules review committee].
-8 9 10 11 12 13 14 15 16 Legislative note: States that have existing rules review committees can incorporate the provisions of Sections 701, and 702, using the existing number of members of their current rules review committee.
+There is 6 created a joint standing [rules review committee] of the legislature designated the [rules review 7 committee].
+8 9 10 11 12 13 14 15 16 Legislative Note: States that have existing rules review committees can incorporate the provisions of Sections 701, and 702, using the existing number of members of their current rules review committee.
 Because state practice varies as to how these committees are structured, and how many members of the legislative body serve on this committee, as well as how they are selected, the act does not specify the details of the legislative review committee selection process.
 Details of the committee staff and adoption of rules to govern the rules review committee staff and organization are governed by law other than this act including the existing law in each state.
 17 SECTION 702.
-[RULES REVIEW COMMITTEE] DUTIES.
+REVIEW BY [RULES REVIEW COMMITTEE].
 18 (a) An agency shall file a copy of an adopted, amended, or repealed rule with the [rules 19 review committee] at the same time it is filed with [the [publisher]].
-20 (b) The [rules review committee] shall examine currently effective final agency rules and 21 shall review newly adopted, amended, or repealed rules on an ongoing basis to determine 22 whether the: 23 (1) rule is a valid exercise of delegated legislative authority; 24 (2) statutory authority for the rule has expired or been repealed; 25 (3) rule is necessary to accomplish the apparent or expressed intent of the 26 specific statute that the rule implements; 27 (4) rule is a reasonable implementation of the law as it affects persons 28 particularly affected by the rule;
+An agency is not required to 20 file an emergency rule adopted under Section 309(a) with the [rules review committee].
+21 (b) The [rules review committee] may examine currently effective rules and newly 22 adopted, amended, or repealed rules to determine whether the: 23 (1) rule is a valid exercise of delegated legislative authority; 24 (2) statutory authority for the rule has expired or been repealed; 25 (3) rule is necessary to accomplish the apparent or expressed intent of the 26 specific statute that the rule implements; 27 (4) rule is a reasonable implementation of the law as it affects persons 28 particularly affected by the rule; and